 You must be 18 or older to volunteer or train with GRID.
 In some cases, we can accommodate 16-17 year-olds with written parental consent.
 Please contact your local GRID Alternatives office for more information.

 All volunteers and trainees are required to attend an orientation session, which includes background about GRID's programming and safety basics.
 The orientation is not intended to be a technical training on solar electrification.
 Once you have attended an orientation, you may sign up for as many installations as you like.
 Translation can be made available upon request.

 Safety is GRID's number one priority.
 If you have comments or suggestions, or want to report a safety issue, please either talk to the site supervisor or submit your feebdack on our website at www.gridalternatives.org/safety.

 What happens if I am waitlisted?

 When you are waitlisted for an event it does not carry over to future events.
-You must send a new request each time you want to attend something.
-For example: if you request a seat at a mandatory volunteer training in April and are waitlisted, you are NOT automatically put on a list for the next volunteer orientation.
+You must send a new request each time you want to attend a GRID opportunity.
+For example: if you request a seat at an orientation in April and are waitlisted, you are NOT automatically put on a list for the next volunteer orientation.
 When the next orientation is announced, you must send another request for a spot.

 Other questions?
 Please read our Volunteering and Training Guidebook for more information and to access the Participant Agreement form.